AnthonyWrather/demo_ror_app/README.md

 Update and Delete a Project+Task
 Bugfix the flash timeout and redirect after Login
 Task complete checkbox and tidy up some files.
+BONUS: Added some basic Redirect testing for unauthenticated users.